DOJ and White House Counsel Discussed Criminal Prosecution of Michael Flynn

 In a second meeting the next day, McGhan pressed Yates on several issues, including why it mattered to the Justice Department when one White House official lies to another.
 Yates testified that Flynn’s lie to Pence, given Russian knowledge of the conversation, presented special circumstances that made him vulnerable to pressure.

-Yates said on Monday that McGhan asked her about the likelihood that the Justice Department would bring criminal charges against Flynn and the federal statutes that might be used to indict the former national security adviser.
+Yates said on Monday that McGhan asked her about the likelihood that the Justice Department would bring criminal charges against Flynn and the federal statutes that might be used to indict the former national security advisor.
 Pressed on Monday what charges could be brought, Yates refused to answer.

-At the end of the second meeting, Yates scheduled a follow-up call to arrange for McGhan to review the underlying evidence of Flynn’s communications—a meeting that took place on the afternoon of Jan.
+At the end of the second meeting, Yates scheduled a follow-up call to arrange for McGhan to review the underlying evidence of Flynn’s communications — a meeting that took place on the afternoon of Jan.
 30, the same day she was fired.

 Yates declined to comment on whether the Justice Department or FBI had uncovered evidence that Trump or his associates actively colluded with Russian officials to sway the election, a conclusion former Director of National Intelligence James Clapper has repeatedly said he found no evidence for.
-“Just because I say I can’t answer…you shouldn’t draw from than an assumption that the answer is yes,” she said.
+“Just because I say I can’t answer … you shouldn’t draw from than an assumption that the answer is yes,” she said.

 Yates spent 27 years in the Justice Department, serving in both Republican and Democratic administrations.
-The morning of the hearing, unnamed Obama officials told multiple major media outlets that President Barack Obama warned President Trump about his concerns over Gen. Flynn before he took office—advice the White House subsequently downplayed as political in nature.
+The morning of the hearing, unnamed Obama officials told multiple major media outlets that President Barack Obama warned President Trump about his concerns over Flynn before he took office — advice the White House subsequently downplayed as political in nature.

 Flynn served as head of the Defense Intelligence Agency under President Obama, but was fired over clashes with leadership and management style.